-While some characteristics of the primary tumor (e.g. location and size) influence prognosis, by far the most important information to accurately characterize stage is whether or not metastases (tumor has spread to other areas of the body) are present.
-Broadly, children with Ewing sarcoma are divided into two groups: those with and without metastases (called localized disease).
+While some characteristics of the primary tumor (e.g. location and size) influence prognosis, by far the most important information to accurately characterize stage is whether or not the tumor has metastasized (spread to other areas of the body).
+Broadly, children with Ewing sarcoma are divided into two groups: those with and without metastases.
 Some forms of metastatic disease represent more of a treatment challenge, such as having multiple sites of metastases, particularly at bony sites (multiple spots in bones).

 In children where the only identifiable site of Ewing sarcoma is the primary tumor, treatment is usually successful, but depends on two critical elements: (1) control of the primary tumor (local control) and (2) delivery of chemotherapy to eradicate so-called micro-metastases (adjuvant therapy).
 Micro-metastases are areas of microscopic disease that are spread throughout the body but cannot be visualized with available imaging studies.
-These are presumed to be present based on the fact that in the past when treatment was with surgery alone almost all children relapsed with metastatic disease, even if surgery was effective in removing the primary tumor.
+These are presumed to be present for all patients based on the fact that in the past, when treatment was with surgery alone, almost all children relapsed with metastatic disease, even if surgery was effective in removing the primary tumor.

 Treatment begins with several cycles of multi-agent chemotherapy.
 Unlike many other childhood cancers where chemotherapy cycles are delivered every 3 weeks, administering chemotherapy every 2 weeks (called interval compression) is the standard of care in the treatment of children with Ewing sarcoma.
 This schedule is more effective without increasing toxicity.
 Exact regimens vary slightly, but the following agents are almost always included: vincristine, doxorubicin, cyclophosphamide, ifosfamide, and etoposide.
 Other medications will be administered with the chemotherapy to prevent or minimize side effects, particularly a growth factor to stimulate the bone marrow to make more white blood cells (filgrastim, pegfilgrastim) in an attempt to prevent a low white blood cell count (called neutropenia).

 After several cycles of chemotherapy, a repeat assessment of the primary tumor will be performed (usually with an MRI) to assess the response to initial treatment and plan for local control.
-Both surgery and radiation (or a combination) can be used to successfully treat the primary tumor, but whenever possible, surgery is the preferred method (due to long-term risks of radiation therapy in children).
+Both surgery and radiation (or a combination) can be used to successfully treat the primary tumor, but whenever possible, surgery is the preferred method.
 The type of surgical procedure employed for primary tumor control depends entirely on the location.
 If local control with surgery is deemed impossible, or if surgery is unsuccessful at completely removing the tumor, radiation will be used.
-Radiation is effective in the treatment of Ewing sarcoma, but is associated with long-term risks – most significantly new cancers later in life and growth impairment of surrounding normal tissues – and so is avoided when possible.
+Radiation is effective in the treatment of Ewing sarcoma, and certain technologies, such as proton therapy, may be utilized to minimize its long-term risks.

 After local control by whatever method, chemotherapy treatments will resume until the total treatment course is completed.
 Overall, treatment generally lasts 8-9 months.